 The Master of Arts in School Library Education is tailored specifically to K-12 professionals who would like to obtain employment in Colorado's K-12 libraries and learning resource/media centers.

-Upon meeting the admission criteria for the Graduate School, the candidate's application is forwarded to the department faculty for review.
-Reviews by the faculty are continuous and there is no application deadline.
+Applications to this program are reviewed by the faculty throughout the calendar year and there is no application deadline.
 Applications require a two-page statement of career goals, three letters of reference, and transcripts from previous undergraduate work.
 A teaching license valid for the State of Colorado is also required.
 The statement of career goals should specifically address how this degree program will assist the candidate in furthering his/her skills and knowledge and applying them in the future.

-The faculty review of applications generally takes on to two weeks.
+The faculty review of applications generally takes one to two weeks.
 Major delays usually occur due to incomplete applications or insufficient information.